awguzman/Fantasy_Football_Draft_Helper/README.md

 Contains a variety of increasingly complex multi-agent reinforcement learning algorithms which train on the real-world draft board data provided by Best_Ball_Live_Draft.py.
 Current status of implimentations:
 1. Tabular Q-Learning (MAQL): Implemented.
 2. Deep Q-Learning (MADQL): Implemented.
-Takes advantage of neural networks to also take into account other agents actions.
+Improves upon tabular Q-learning by using neural networks to incorporate states involving information about all teams.
+3. Advantage Actor-Critic (A2C): Implemented.
+Needs fine-tuning.

 **Dynasty**